-If the economy is unable to substantially reopen, and high levels of unemployment continue for an extended period of time, loan delinquencies, loannon-accruals, problem assets, and bankruptcies may increase.
-In addition, collateral for our loans may decline in value, which could cause loan losses to increase and the net worth and liquidity of load accurators could decline, impairing their ability to honor commitments to us.
-An increase in loan delinquencies andnon-accrualsor a decrease in loan collateral and guarantor results of operations.
-Additionally, in 2020, oil prices collapsed to an 18-year load to the could be a substantial adverse effect on our business, financial condition or results of operations.
-Additionally, in 2020, oil prices collapsed to an 18-year load to the could be a substantial adverse effect on our business, financial condition or results of operations.
-Additionally, in 2020, oil prices collapsed to an 18-year load to the could be a substantial adverse effect on our business, financial condition or results of operations.
-Additionally, in 2020, oil prices collapsed to an 18-year load to the could be a substantial adverse effect on our business, financial condition or results of operations.
-Additionally, in 2020, oil prices collapsed to an 18-year load to the could be a substantial adverse effect on our business, financial condition or results of operations.
-Additionally, in 2020, oil prices collapsed to an 18-year load to the could be a substantial adverse effect on our business.
+If the economy is unable to substantially reopen, and high levels of unemployment continue for an extended period of time, loan delinquencies, loannon-accruals.problem assets, and bankruptcies may increase.
+In addition, collateral for our loans may decline in value, which could cause loan losses to increase and the net worth and liquidity of loan guarantors could decline, impairing their ability to honor commitments to us.
+An increase in loan delinquencies andnon-accrualsor a decrease in loan collateral and guarantor net worth could result in increased costs and reduced income which would have a material adverse effect on our business, financial condition or results of operations.

-on supply glut concerns, as shutdowns across the global economy sharply reduced oil demand while Saudi Arabia and Russia engaged in a price war.
 Central banks and governments have responded with liquidity injections to ease the strain on financial systems and stimulus measures to buffer the shock to businesses and consumers.
-These measures have helped stabilize certain portions of the financial markets over the short term, but volatility will likely remain elevated until the health crisis itself is under control (via fewer new cases, lower infection rates and/or verified treatments).
-There are still many unknowns and new information is incoming daily, compounding the difficulty of modeling outcomes for epidemiologists and economists talks.
+These measures have helped stabilize certain portions of the financial and stimulus work work infection rates and/or verified treatments).
+There are still many unknowns and new information is incoming daily, compounding the difficulty of modeling outcomes for epidemiologists and economists alike.

 We cannot be certain as to the duration or magnitude of the economic impact of the COVID-19 pandemic on the markets in which we and our portfolio companies operate, including with respect to travel restrictions, business closures and restrictions, mitigation efforts (whether voluntary, suggested, or mandated by law) and corresponding declines in economic activity that may negatively impact the U.S. economy and the markets for the various types of goods and services provided by U.S. middle market companies.
-Depending on the duration, magnitude and severity of these conditions and their related economic and market impacts, certain portfolio companies may suffer declines in earnings and could experience financial distress, which could cause them to default on their financial obligations to us and their other lenders.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration, magnitude and services provided by U.S. middle market companies.
+Depending on the duration magnitude and services provided by U.S. middle market companies.
+Depending on the duration magnitude and services provided by U.S. middle market companies.
+Depending on the duration magnitude and services provided by U.S. middle market companies.
+Depending on the duration magnitude and services provided by U.S. middle market companies.
+Depending on the duration magnitude and services provided by U.S. middle market companies.
+Depending on the duration magnitude and services provided by U.S. middle market companies.
+Depending on the duratin magnit companies.
+Depending on the duration economic and market impacts, certain portfolio companies may suffer declines in earnings and could experience financial distress, which could cause them to default on their financial obligations to us and their other lenders,